leegeunhyeok/leegeunhyeok/README.md

 - ⏰ I think steady is my strength.
 - 📝 I mainly use Javascript and Python, and I am interested in new technology.
 - 🙌 I enjoy talking about development.
-- 🌈 My dream is to make a better web environment.
+- 🌈 My dream is to make a better web.

 #### Languages and Skills